-Prior approval of HNB is required for a credit institution's (i) gradual or immediate direct acquisition of a shareholding of 20% or more in another legal person, if the shareholding exceeds 10% of its regulatory capital; and (ii) direct acquisition of majority shareholding or the majority of voting rights in another legal person.
+Prior approval of HNB is required for a credit institution's (i) establishment of another company or gradual or immediate direct acquisition of a shareholding of 20% or more in another legal person, if the shareholding exceeds 10% of its eligible capital; and (ii) establishment of another company or direct acquisition of majority shareholding or the majority of voting rights in another legal person.
 Such approval is not required if a credit institution intends to keep directly acquired shares in the trading book.